NORDITROPIN FLEXPRO PEN Rx

 Indications for NORDITROPIN FLEXPRO PEN:

 Growth failure in children due to inadequate endogenous GH secretion.
 Children with short stature associated with Noonan or Turner syndrome.
 Children with short stature born small for gestational age (SGA) with no catch-up growth by age 2–4yrs.
-Adults with childhood-onset or adult-onset GH deficiency.
+Children with idiopathic short stature (ISS), height standard deviation score (SDS) <-2.25, and associated with growth rates unlikely to permit attainment of normal adult height.
+Growth failure in children due to Prader-Willi syndrome (PWS).
+Adults with GH deficiency.

-Increased mortality in those with acute critical illness (see Contraindications); weigh potential treatment benefit against the potential risk.
+Increased mortality in those with acute critical illness (see Contraindications).
 PWS: evaluate baseline respiratory function; monitor weight and for respiratory infection; interrupt if signs of upper airway obstruction or sleep apnea occurs.
 History of GHD secondary to intracranial neoplasm: monitor routinely for tumor progression or recurrence.
 Increased risk of developing malignancies.
 Monitor for increased growth or malignant changes of preexisting nevi.
 Diabetes.
 Obesity.
-Hypopituitarism.
+Intracranial hypertension (IH) with papilledema: perform funduscopic exam before initiation and periodically thereafter; discontinue if papilledema observed; if somatropin-induced IH is diagnosed, may restart at lower dose after symptoms resolved.
+Hypoadrenalism: monitor for reduced serum cortisol levels.
 Hypothyroidism.
-Scoliosis.
-Turner syndrome: evaluate for ear disorders (eg, otitis media); monitor for cardiovascular disorders (eg, stroke, aortic aneurysm/dissection, hypertension).
-Monitor thyroid function, glucose tolerance, and for intracranial hypertension (do baseline and periodic funduscopic exams).
-Hypoadrenalism: monitor for reduced serum cortisol levels.
-Elderly (use lower starting dose).
-Pregnancy (Cat.C).
+Monitor thyroid function, glucose tolerance.
+History of scoliosis (monitor).
+Elderly.
+Pregnancy.
 Nursing mothers.

 Growth hormone (GH).